Hypertopic/Steatite/README.md

 - If the last command threw an error, your system may use a different username for Apache-owned files.
 Change it accordingly.

-- Define the Steatite folder as the root folder of a virtual Web server.

 - Set Apache PATH environment to include `mkdir`, `file` and `anytopnm` (see wiki for OS-dependent procedures).